SWI-Prolog/swipl-devel/man/textdebugger.md

-Imperative languages like C++, Python or Javascript execute mostly linear code with some branching and subroutine calls.
+Imperative languages like C++, Python or JavaScript execute mostly linear code with some branching and subroutine calls.
 Their debuggers support stepping through the code and pausing on each line, or running the program until it hits a breakpoint and pauses.
 When paused, the user